 When you think about it, this isn’t so surprising.
 You go to sleep each night because your brain and body need a break from being active the rest of the day.
 Sleep recharges us, and if you’ve ever tried to do complex work while sleep-deprived, you know how important it is.
 But just as our day needs a portion of time set aside as a sleep break, other timespans likewise need a break period.

 Brief breaks every hour or so during your work day help productivity, and likewise, your year can benefit greatly from some time away from work.
 So if you want to be productive, skipping vacation is actually one of the worst things you can do.

 The other big reason people don’t take vacations is the expense.
 Here are some tips for dealing with that:

-- If all else fails, staycation - The main benefits of vacation come from enjoying the respite, not from the hours traveling and tiny hotel bathroom.
+- Staycation.
+The main benefits of vacation come from enjoying the respite, not from the hours traveling and tiny hotel bathroom.
 Check travel sites like Fodors.com to see what exciting attractions you can visit in your own backyard.
-You may end up enjoying it more than a trip to Disney world -- and your wallet certainly will.
+You may end up enjoying it more than a trip to Disney world—and your wallet certainly will.

 Till next week!